dylanagreen/chrysaora/README.md

 At the end of the game Chrysaora will use the TDleaf(lambda) update rules to update the internal weights based on the game performance.
 This is done when either `ucinewgame` or `quit` is passed to Chrysaora.

-Chrysaora will save the weights after every 10 games, and upon exit.
+Chrysaora will save the weights after every 10 games and upon exit.
 You can change the number of games between saves by modifying the `save_after` variable in `train.nim`.

 ### Bootstrapping